 Xrays of most of the cases are normal.
 However, following radiographic findings may be noticed –

-- Calcification within patellar tendon or Superficial ossicle in the patellar tendon
+- Calcification within the patellar tendon or Superficial ossicle in the patellar tendon

 - Irregular ossification of the proximal tibial tuberosity